 To simplify the user experience, Microsoft added ADFS to Active Directory, allowing users to access applications and systems outside the company’s firewall using a set of credentials.

 In other words, it extends their access to the networks within and outside the organizational boundaries.
-The service allows a seamless end-user experience while providing the IT help desk better control over user accounts.
+The service allows a seamless end-user experience while providing the outsourced helpdesk better control over user accounts.

 3. Active Directory Certificate Services